a-riceeater/ChessApp/README.md

 1. Clone the github repository.
 2. Run the server using the command `node index.js`
 3. Visit the page at localhost:80

+# To be added:
+- Ratings
+- Accounts
+- Login tokens
+- Device compatibility